Remod-org/RoadFinder/README.md

 ```

     Returns a list of vectors for the entire run of the road.
 The count will vary based on road length.

+The above are duplicated for rivers and rails, e.g. GetRiverNames, GetRailNames, etc.